Chocolate Orange Cookies (super easy!)

 Instructions

-• Mix flour, baking powder, baking soda, salt (½ scant teaspoon, not more), and spices in a bowl until well combined, then stir the dry ingredients into the liquid mixture.
-Using a spoon or a whisker, mix everything until most of the flour is incorporated; then, using your hands, gently bring the dough together inside the bowl into a smooth ball.
+- Mix flour, baking powder, baking soda, salt (½ scant teaspoon, not more), and spices in a bowl until well combined.
+Then, stir the dry ingredients into the liquid mixture.
+Mix everything with a spoon or a whisker until most of the flour is incorporated.
+Then, gently bring the dough inside the bowl into a smooth ball using your hands.
 There is no need to transfer the dough onto a work surface.

-• Melt the chocolate on the stove: fill a medium saucepan with 3cm/1 inch of water, place over medium heat, and bring to a very gentle simmer.
+- Melt the chocolate on the stove: fill a medium saucepan with 3cm/1 inch of water, place over medium heat, and bring to a very gentle simmer.
 Place a heatproof bowl on top of the saucepan so that it fits snuggly but doesn’t touch the water.
 Add chocolate to the bowl, then leave to melt for a few minutes.
-Stir regularly, until smooth and glossy, turn the heart off, then transfer the bowl from the stove to a work surface.
+Stir regularly until smooth and glossy; turn the heat off, then transfer the bowl from the stove to a work surface.
 For the microwave: melt the chocolate in short steps (10-15 seconds each time) and stir with a spoon after each step.
 Repeat until it looks melted and smooth.
 Remember that chocolate seizes quickly and fast; don't overheat it.

 Can you replace the oil with butter in this recipe?
 Or use a combination of the two?
 I would prefer the flavour of butter, but perhaps it alters the consistency?